 15. Reasons People Choose to Freelance

-In a 2019 study, freelancers were asked about their top reasons for choosing this lifestyle.
+People were asked about their top reasons for choosing life as a freelancer.
 The majority (79%) of full-time freelancers said it was so they could have more flexibility in their schedule, while 77% said it was to become their own boss.

 For part-time freelancers, the most popular reason (75%) was to earn extra money.
 While financial reasons appear to drive part-time freelancers, full-timers seem more focused on improving their work-life balance.